A beauty routine can help keep our skin looking healthy

 Many foundations and even moisturizers have built-in sunscreens.
 We also have to be wary of the quality of sunscreen used.
 Some ingredients in your sunscreen are unhealthy to absorb.
 Several chemicals used in sunscreen are hormone disruptors since nanotechnology makes those molecules more readily absorbed into your bloodstream.

-All in all, there is a difference in appropriate sun exposure and overexposure.
-Don’t worry; I’ll help you decide on the best sunscreens in our Sunscreen post coming soon!
+All in all, there is a difference between appropriate sun exposure and overexposure.
+Don’t worry; I’ll help you decide on the best sunscreens in our Sunscreen post coming soon.
+I'll cover dermatologist recommendations and what SPF level is best for different circumstances.

 There are your steps to a full skincare regimen!
 It seems like a lot at first, but I promise it will get easier.
 Once you find out what your skin needs and start getting your routine down it will be a breeze.
 It will become second nature, and you’ll be saying hello to healthier, happy skin.